beazt123/homemade-ai-assistant/README.md

 ### Shelved
 ---
 #### Improvements
-- [ ] Make sound features more OS independent(file system, config and playsound function)
-	- Sound libraries are OS dependent
-	- Current sound features are injected into receivers using mixin interfaces.
-Each sound mixin depends on a `SoundEngine` which is responsible for playing sound.
-Sound mixins are responsible for using the sounds
-	- Can implement sound features for both windows and OS by modifying the `SoundEngine` class to adapt to the current OS.
-	- Need a library that can play sound asynchronously for linux.
-	- Modify or extend the SoundEngine class into different versions for different OSes.

 - [ ] If computer is playing audio && wake word is heard, lower computer volume temporarily
 	- will make it more windows OS oriented tho
 - [ ] Use NLP cosine similarity calculations to link command to underlying action.